Healthdirect Free Australian health advice you can count on.

 If you have any concerns or questions about the procedure, discuss them with the doctor beforehand.

-A laparoscopy is carried out under a general anaesthetic.
 You will be given instructions on how to prepare for your procedure.
-These will include how long you have to fast (have nothing to eat or drink) before the procedure.
-For some surgeries, you may also be asked to use a bowel preparation to empty your bowels beforehand.
+These will include how long you must fast for (have nothing to eat or drink before your procedure).
+For some surgeries, you may also be asked to use a bowel preparation to completely empty your bowels.

 After the procedure

-You may feel sleepy and even nauseous, but these should only last a short time.
-After a few hours in recovery, you are likely to be sent home with care instructions, including about any pain, dressings and stiches you may have.
-You may be given pain-relieving medicines.
+You may feel sleepy and even nauseous, but these symptoms should not last long.
+After a few hours in recovery, you are likely to be sent home.
+For some laparoscopic surgery you may need to stay in hospital for a night or two.

 You should not drive home after having a general anaesthetic.
 It is best to arrange for someone to pick you up or help you get home.
 Try to have someone with you for the next 24 hours so they can keep an eye on you.